Iran threatens to shut down Telegram social media app

 In a Telegram post, Durov said, "We are proud that Telegram is used by thousands of massive opposition channels all over the world.
 We consider freedom of speech an undeniable human right, and would rather get blocked in a country by its authorities than limit peaceful expression of alternative opinions."
 On Tuesday, in a Twitter post, Durov added that the popular messaging app Whatsapp was still "fully accessible" in Iran.

 There are over 47 million active social media users in Iran, with Telegram and the Facebook-owned app Instagram being the most popular in the country.
-Twitter, Facebook, YouTube and LinkedIn are all blocked.
+Twitter, Facebook and YouTube are all blocked.

 Along with Telegram, Instagram was also temporarily banned on Sunday, with Iranian social media users purportedly uploading screen shots of the app not working.